Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 30 Mei 2025 16.29.26 UTC
+- WIB: Jumat, 30 Mei 2025 17.32.02 UTC
-- WITA: Jumat, 30 Mei 2025 17.29.26 UTC
+- WITA: Jumat, 30 Mei 2025 18.32.02 UTC
-- WIT: Jumat, 30 Mei 2025 18.29.26 UTC
+- WIT: Jumat, 30 Mei 2025 19.32.02 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: success
+Kategori: nature